li-pearl/nemo/README.md

 2022-2023 Pennsylvania Junior Academy of Science (PJAS) and Capital Area Science and Engineering Fair (CASEF) project

+### Awards

-🥇1st Award - PJAS Region 4
+- 🥇1st Award - PJAS Region 4
+- Competing at PJAS States May 14-16
+- Competing at CASEF March 6-9

 ### Rationale